Water Margin: 120-chapter version

-The most recent translation, titled The Marshes of Mount Liang (1994-2002), by Alex and John Dent-Young, is a five-volume translation of the 120-chapter version.
+The most recent translation, titled The Marshes of Mount Liang (1994–2002), by Alex and John Dent-Young, is a five-volume translation of the 120-chapter version.
 It includes a prologue but omits the foreword by Shi Nai'an and some passages related to the official details of the Ming dynasty.

 Differences

 These translations differ in the selection of texts and completeness.
-The Jackson and the revised Buck translations of 1937 contain the foreword attributed to Shi Nai'an.
-The Shapiro translation omits the prologue, the foreword, and most of the poems.
+The Jackson and the revised Buck translations of 1937 contain the foreword attributed to Shi Nai'an as does the restored 2010 edition.
+The Shapiro translation incorporates the prologue into chapter 1 but omits the foreword and most of the poems.
 The Dent-Young translation omits the author's foreword and the passages concerning the Ming dynasty administration and the translators admitted to compromising some details and retaining inconsistencies in their Brief Note on the Translation.

 Sequels and spinoffs

-There are several noteworthy direct sequels and spinoffs to the Water Margin.
+The number of published and circulated sequels to Water Margin that appeared from the Ming dynasty to the Republican period has reached sixteen, one of the highest numbers in the history of Chinese fiction.
 Some tell subsequent stories of the heroes fighting the Jurchen-ruled Jin dynasty, infighting of the heroes, or moving to Siam.
+There is also a so-called "sequel" attributed to Luo Guanzhong, the 49-chapter Zheng Sikou (征四寇 Campaigns Against the Four Bandit Groups), which is actually the second half of the 115-chapter simpler-text version issued as a separate book.

 Jin Ping Mei

 Jin Ping Mei is an erotic novel of manners written under the pen-name Lanling Xiaoxiao Sheng (蘭陵笑笑生) ("The Scoffing Scholar of Lanling") in the latter half of the 16th century.
 The novel is framed as a spinoff of Water Margin based on the story of Wu Song avenging his brother in Water Margin, but the focus is on Ximen Qing's sexual relations with other women, including Pan Jinlian.
 The intervening sections, however, differ in almost every way from Water Margin.
 In the course of the novel, Ximen has 19 sexual partners, including his six wives and mistresses, and a male servant.

-Pan Jinlian became an archetypal femme fatale and one of the most notorious villainesses of classical Chinese culture.
+Scholars generally consider the book as the first Chinese novel that was wholly the creation of one author and had no antecedent in the oral tradition.
 The influential author Lu Xun, writing in the 1920s, called it "the most famous of the novels of manners" of the Ming dynasty, and reported the opinion of the Ming dynasty critic, Yuan Hongdao, that it was "a classic second only to Water Margin."
 He added that the novel is "in effect a condemnation of the whole ruling class."
-Pan Jinlian also appeared to be based on the false rumors a real namesake lady who had a sharply different personality.
-The reputation of real-life Pan Jinlian was badly affected by the fictional Pan Jinlian and this incident also caused a rift between Pan family and Shi family (the family of Shi Nai'an, author of Water Margin) for a long time until descendants of Shi family made an official apology in 2009.